aaronlelevier/textress_project/docs/features.md

 Guest with unread messages show first

 ** Check-in ** Message hook - for use with a "Welcome" message for example

+### USERS

+-Add a FormSet, so that Mgrs' can in the same view adjust
+    Group Status to "hotel_manager" or take it away.

+- also be able to view Group.